tidy-finance/website/docs/50_parametric_portfolio_policies.md

   collect()
 ```

-Next, we retrieve some stock characteristics that have been shown to have an effect on the expected returns or expected variances (or even higher moments) of the return distribution.
-In particular, we record the lagged one-year return momentum (`momentum_lag`), defined as the compounded return between months $t − 13$ and $t − 2$ for each firm.
-The second characteristic is the firm's market equity (`size_lag`), defined as the log of the price per share times the number of shares outstanding.
-To construct the correct lagged values, we use the approach introduced in the chapter on *"Accessing & managing financial data"*.
+Next, we retrieve some stock characteristics that have been shown to have an effect on the expected returns or expected variances (or even higher moments) of the return distribution. \index{Momentum} In particular, we record the lagged one-year return momentum (`momentum_lag`), defined as the compounded return between months $t − 12$ and $t − 2$ for each firm.
+In finance, momentum is the empirically observed tendency for rising asset prices to rise further, and falling prices to keep falling [@Jegadeesh1993]. \index{Size effect} The second characteristic is the firm's market equity (`size_lag`), defined as the log of the price per share times the number of shares outstanding [@Banz1981].
+To construct the correct lagged values, we use the approach introduced in the chapter on *"Accessing & managing financial data"*.\index{Data!CRSP}

 ```r